-- This form gives you permission to discuss non-directory information about this student in order to write the requested reference/recommendation.
-Your permission to disclose this information ends when the letter is sent to the third party. - File this form and a copy of the reference letter/recommendation form in the student's school file.
+This form gives you permission to discuss nondirectory information about this student in order to write the requested reference/recommendation.
+Your permission to disclose this information ends when the letter is sent to the third party.
+File this form and a copy of the reference letter/recommendation form in the student's school file.

-Student Legal Name: Student ID Number:
+Student Legal Name: Student ID#:

 Last First MI

+Email address:

-Day-time Phone Number: () Email address:
+Phone Number:

-I give permission to: to provide a
+I give permission to to provide a re eference/recommendation

-reference/recommendation to: • •
+to

-Complete name of person or organization
+Complete name of persor n or organization:

-Complete address
+Complete address:

 Purpose of request:

-The above individual has my per grades, academic performance, a purpose of this request.
+The above individual has academic performance, a this request. -

-I waive my right to inspect and a eview a copy of this referen nce/recommendation at t any time in the future. □Yes □No
+I waive my right to inspect and review a copy of this reference/recommendation at any time in the future.

-► Student Signature: Dat e:
+Student Signature:

+Date: